CodeVA-Curriculum/microbit-lockbox/src/routes/lessons/conditions/+page.md

 ::download[Download]{file='/examples/microbit-conditionals-demo.hex'}
 ::button[Open in MakeCode]{href="https://makecode.microbit.org/_M5cMcq4VuhtM" style="is-primary"}

-- Can you modify the code so it shows different icons after the user shakes the Micro:Bit?
+- Can you modify the code so it shows different icons after the user shakes the MicroBit?
-- Can you make it so the user has to click a lot more times to get the “right arrow” icon after shaking the Micro:Bit?
+- Can you make it so the user has to click a lot more times to get the “right arrow” icon after shaking the MicroBit?
-- Can you add another “if” block to make it so the Micro:Bit displays a third icon if the user doesn’t click the button at all?
+- Can you add another “if” block to make it so the MicroBit displays a third icon if the user doesn’t click the button at all?

 ---